gmflau/gcp-sql-demo/README.md

 Redis Enterprise as write-behind cache on GCP

-### Deploy write-pubsub as Cloud Run Service to pick up keyspace notifications and send to a Google Cloud PubSub topic
+### Deploy write-pubsub as Cloud Run Service to pick up keyspace notifications in Redis and send to a Google Cloud PubSub topic
 ```
 pushd write-behind/write-pubsub